liyuan9988/DeepFeatureProxyVariable/README.md

 # DeepFeatureProxyVariable
-Code for "Learning Deep Features in Instrumental Variable Regression" (https://arxiv.org/abs/2010.07154))
+Code for "
+Deep Proxy Causal Learning and its Application to Confounded Bandit Policy Evaluation" (https://arxiv.org/abs/2106.03907)

 ## How to Run codes?